Room-10/mfd-lifting/README.md

 -----

-The recommended (and tested) setup is based on Ubuntu 18.04 with CUDA 8.0 or newer.
+The recommended (and tested) setup is based on Ubuntu 18.04 with CUDA 8.0 or newer (see the troubleshooting section below).
 In that case, the following lines will do:

     $ git submodule update --init
-    $ sudo apt install -y python3 python3-venv python3.6-dev llvm-dev g++
     $ python3 -m venv env
     $ source ./env/bin/activate
     (env) $ pip install --upgrade pip
     (env) $ pip install wheel cython numpy vtk
     (env) $ pip install -e .[cuda]

-It is possible to install without `[cuda]` if no GPU is available, but CUDA is recommended and enabled by default.
-For execution on the CPU use the solver parameter `use_gpu=False`.
+Please see the notes in the troubleshooting section below if you run into problems (e.g., due to CUDA, VTK or PyQt).

 Basic Usage
 -----------